 Staff licensing and certification

 Employee licensing and certification are important for many reasons.
 Equipment licenses, (such as driver's licenses) all can have a direct impact on a company's ability to complete a project or on the ability of employees to perform their jobs.
-In many cases, a license or certification is a requirement to bid a job or meet government requirements.
+In many cases, a license or certification is a requirement to bid on a job or meet government requirements.
 Workplace safety is enhanced when employees are trained to handle emergency situations.

 Tracking employee licenses also has an economic impact if the company provides training or pays fees to maintain employee certifications.
 Reporting becomes important not only to determine who currently holds a particular license or certification, but who is up for renewal?